What So Not: 2021–present: Anomaly and Motions

-On 8 January 2021, What So Not returned from hiatus with a remix for Run The Jewels featuring Pharrell Williams and Zack de la Rocha stating "I was honored to get the nod to put this record out, not only with RTJ, but also my childhood heroes Zack and Pharrell."
+On 8 January 2021, What So Not returned from hiatus with a remix for Run The Jewels featuring Pharrell Williams and Zack de la Rocha stating "I was honoured to get the nod to put this record out, not only with RTJ, but also my childhood heroes Zack and Pharrell."

-In April 2021, What So Not announced a "new era" and subsequently release of "The Change" featuring DMA's.
-NME said "The track channels the Manchester influences of DMA'S 2020 record 'The Glow', but flips the balance of rock and dance to the latter, aping an Underworld-style rave."
+In April 2021, What So Not announced a new era for the project, followed by the release of "The Change" featuring DMA's.
+NME described the track as channelling the Manchester influences of DMA's 2020 record The Glow, while shifting the balance toward dance over rock, drawing comparisons to an Underworld-style rave.

 On 16 August 2024, Motions was released, collaborating with artists including Lucy Lucy, MNDR, IMANU, Habstrakt, and Maiah Manser across the four-track EP.

+On 29 May 2026, What So Not released "Everest", delivering a cinematic single alongside Alina Pash.